tldr-pages/tldr/pages/linux/kdocker.md

 `kdocker -i {{/path/to/icon}}`

-- Open an application and send it to the system tray and if focus is lost, minimize it:
+- Open an application, send it to the system tray and if focus is lost, minimize it:

 `kdocker -l {{application}}`